ropensci/fellingdater/README.md

 likely situated.
 It is the shortest interval within a probability distribution for a given probability mass or credible interval.
-The hdi summarizes the distribution by specifying an interval that spans most of the distribution, say 95% of it, such that every point inside the interval has higher credibility than any point outside the interval.
+The hdi summarizes the distribution by specifying an interval that spans most of the distribution, say 95% of it, as such that every point inside the interval has higher credibility than any point outside the interval.

 In the example below, 10 sapwood rings were observed on a sample (last